steli99/machine-learning-projects/README.md

 Open a notebook, restart its kernel, and run all cells in order.
 Some cells intentionally add an intercept or rescale an existing variable, so selectively rerunning those cells is not equivalent to a fresh execution.

-The project uses `ID_number = 42` as a random seed, **not an invented university registration number**.
-For a course submission, replace it with your real matricola and use the course's required filenames; changing the seed changes the results.

 ## Data and computational cost

 The original dataset-loading URLs remain in the notebooks.
 CSV data are read from the referenced course repository; Wine is bundled with scikit-learn; MNIST is downloaded through OpenML and cached by scikit-learn.
 Internet access is needed for the initial remote downloads.
 Datasets are not included in this repository.